stevenwaller/stevenwaller.io/src/markup/content/work/western-union-mywu.md

 +++
 title = "Western Union: MyWU"
 date = 2018-04-15T14:54:44-07:00
-description = "Worked closely with development partner to build an Angular app for Western Union's global membership program that was deployed to 35+ countries.
-Registered users row 100% and redemptions 150%.
-Won WU Lion “Breakthrough of the Year”." draft = false nda = false client = "Western Union"
+description = "Worked closely with external development partner to build web app for Western Union's global membership program.
+Deployed to over 35 countries, registered users grew by 100% and redemptions by 150%.
+The project won the WU Lion “Breakthrough of the Year” award." draft = false nda = false client = "Western Union"